 Richmond upon Thames Privacy Statement

 From time to time you will be asked to tell us personal information about yourself (e.g. name and email address etc.) in order to become a student or a client, or to use College systems and services.
-At the point of collecting the information we aim to clearly explain what it is going to be used for and who we may share it with.
-Generally, the information is processed as part of our public task of providing education.
+Our processing of your data is covered by our General Data Protection Policy.

 How the College uses your information

 The information will be used for purposes relating to education, training, employment, general advice services, well-being and research.
 The College may share non-sensitive personal information about you with other organisations, for example the Local Authority, for these purposes.
 We do not share your information for purposes that are incompatible, such as product marketing.

 Sensitive personal information you provide (e.g. disability or ethnicity) may be used by the College for the purposes of monitoring equality of opportunities, support for your studies and to minimise risk.
 It may also be used anonymously for statistical purposes.
 The College will ask your permission before sharing sensitive information with other organisations, unless the sharing is permitted by law or is a necessary obligation.

 We pass most of the information to government agencies to meet funding arrangements.
 The College is a Data Processor for the Education and Skills Funding Agency.
 This means that the College will pass most of the personal information and some of the sensitive information you provide to the Education and Skills Funding Agency (ESFA), and where necessary it is also shared with the Department for Education (DfE).

 The information is used for the exercise of functions of these government departments and to meet statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009.
 It is also used to create and maintain a unique learner number (ULN) and a Personal Learning Record (PLR).